leosilvadev/brandenburg/README.md

 - [ ] Tests coverage
 - [ ] How To Documentation
 - [ ] Benchmarks using some cool tool such as [loader.io](http://loader.io)

+### How to contribute?
+- Fork it
+- Find bugs and open issues
+- Implement tests (Spock)
+- Implement features